andrianllmm/uniglyphs/README.md

 </div>

 <div align="center">
-   <strong>A browser extension that lets users style text using Unicode characters.</strong>
+   <strong>A browser extension that lets you 𝓼𝓽𝔂𝓵𝓮 text on any website using a dynamic toolbar.</strong>
 </div>

 ###